The National Geographic travel photography contest is finished and below are the best of the best.

-I arrived at my guest house in Varanasi at 5:30am, I instinctively climbed the 7 sets of stairs to the rooftop (which happened to be the highest in the vicinity) to see the sunrise over the famous Ganges River.
-As the sun was rising I looked over the right hand side of the balcony and my jaw dropped with disbelief.
-Below were families – mothers, fathers, children, brothers, sister and dogs all sleeping on the top of their houses.
-It was mid summer in Varanasi and sleeping sans AC was difficult.
+I arrived at my guesthouse in Varanasi at 5:30 am, I instinctively climbed the 7 sets of stairs to the rooftop (which happened to be the highest in the vicinity) to see the sunrise over the famous Ganges River.
+As the sun was rising I looked over the right-hand side of the balcony and my jaw dropped with disbelief.
+Below were families – mothers, fathers, children, brothers, sister, and dogs all sleeping on the top of their houses.
+It was mid-summer in Varanasi and sleeping sans AC was difficult.

 Varanasi, Uttar Pradesh, India taken by Yasmin Mund

-#7 Third Place Winner, Nature- Lagunas Baltinache (atacama Desert)
+#7 Third Place Winner, Nature- Lagunas Baltinache (Atacama Desert)

 The Baltinache Ponds, also called Hidden Ponds are a set of seven salt ponds located in the area of the Salt Cordillera, near San Pedro de Atacama, in the second region of northern Chile, in the Atacama desert.
 After much research, I believe to be the first photographer to publish night photos of this place, but it is still necessary to confirm this information.
-Tech Details: Photography done in one shot.
-Foreground was illuminated by the moonlight.
+Tech Details: Photography is done in one shot.
+The foreground was illuminated by the moonlight.

 Antofagasta, Chile taken by Victor Lima

 #8 Second Place Winner, Nature- Double Trapping